openxla/stablehlo/docs/interpreter.md

      individual tensor element at multi-dimensional index `index` as `Element` object.
   - `void Tensor::set(llvm::ArrayRef<int64_t> index, Element element);`:
-  To insert an `Element` object `element` into a tensor at multi-dimensional index `index`.
+  To update an `Element` object `element` into a tensor at multi-dimensional index `index`.

 ## Working of the interpreter